AdrianaCh87/Predicting-House-Sale-Price-in-Ames-Iowa/README.md

 # Results

-These were some of the features that were chosen by the model as good predictors for Housing Sale Price:
+The features that showed to be good good predictors for Housing Sale Price:

 1. Ground Living Area
 2. Total Basement Square Foot